Can Employees Run for Local Elections Without Resigning? Seeking HR Advice

 RAMU-HR

 Some of our mill workers are contesting in local body elections at their villages without informing us.
-I request the respected seniors give your valuable advices on this issue, what steps to be taken up.
+I request the respected seniors to give your valuable advice on this issue and what steps should be taken.

 Ramu